mayankpatekar/job-user-frontend/README.md

+#Run it on port 3001 because fogotpassword page will give link of 3001 port

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts